xanderstevenson/cisco-automation-certification-station/README.md

 ## 🚀 Current Status

-**✅ FULLY OPERATIONAL** - The system is currently deployed and working perfectly at:
+**✅ FULLY OPERATIONAL** - The system is currently deployed and working as intended at:

 **🌐 Live Demo:** http://cs.co/automation-certification-station